Æthelnoth (archbishop of Canterbury)

 Æthelnoth (died 1038) was the archbishop of Canterbury from 1020 until his death.
 Descended from an earlier English king, Æthelnoth became a monk prior to becoming archbishop.
-While archbishop, he travelled to Rome and brought back saint's relics.
+While archbishop, he travelled to Rome and brought back saints' relics.
 He consecrated a number of other bishops who came from outside his archdiocese, leading to some friction with other archbishops.
 Although he was regarded as a saint after his death, there is little evidence of his veneration or of a cult in Canterbury or elsewhere.

 Early life

 Æthelnoth was a son of the Æthelmær the Stout and a grandson of Æthelweard the Historian, who was a great-great-grandson of King Æthelred of Wessex.
 In the view of the historian Frank Barlow, Æthelnoth was probably the uncle of Godwin of Wessex.
 He was baptised by Dunstan, and a story was told at Glastonbury Abbey that as the infant was baptised, his hand made a motion much like that an archbishop makes when blessing.
 From this motion, Dunstan is said to have prophesied that Æthelnoth would become an archbishop.

 Æthelnoth became a monk at Glastonbury, then was made dean of the monastery of Christ Church Priory, at Canterbury, the cathedral chapter for the diocese of Canterbury.
 He was also a chaplain to King Cnut of England and Denmark as well as Dean of Canterbury when on 13 November 1020 Æthelnoth was consecrated as Archbishop of Canterbury. Æthelnoth's elevation probably was a gesture of appeasement, as Æthelnoth's brother Æthelweard had been executed in 1017 by Cnut, who also banished a brother-in-law named Æthelweard in 1020.
 A later story stated that Cnut favoured Æthelnoth because Æthelnoth had bestowed chrism on the king.
 This may be a garbled account of Æthelnoth's participation in Cnut's confirmation as a Christian in 1016 or his coronation in 1017.
 There are some indications that he was a student of Ælfric of Eynsham, the homilist.